 As business owners, it is your responsibility to protect your ideas and intellectual property.
 With this, it is critical to have a Non-Disclosure Agreement (NDA) in place to prohibit your business partners or employees from disclosing any confidential or proprietary information that can be used against your company.
 There are different types of NDAs namely: (a) Employee NDA; (b) Mutual NDA; and (c) Unilateral NDA.
 Which NDA is needed depends on your situation.

 It’s not only important for companies to drive sales, but at the same time, they should also monitor and have an efficient collection system to ensure a healthy cash flow.
 This is usually hindered by customers that are unable to pay their invoice on time.
 The usual practice is sending a late payment reminder letter and a follow-up second payment reminder.
 However, if there’s still a failure to collect after these reminders, a final Demand Letter will be sent to the customer.
 If it comes to litigation, this letter can be used to show the court that you have exhausted all measures to settle the debt before you proceeded with legal action.

-Need any of the legal documents above?
+Need any of the personal and business documents above?
 Don’t look any farther and get it conveniently from Legal Tree.
-Dedicated to making the law simple and more accessible to professionals and SMEs, Legal Tree lets you easily create and customize legal documents.
+Dedicated to making the law simple and more accessible to professionals and SMEs, Legal Tree lets you easily create and customize personal and business documents.